OpenC3/docs.openc3.com/_docs_v5/1_getting_started/installation.md

 ### CERTIFICATES

-The OpenC3 5 containers are designed to work and be built in the presence of an SSL Decryption device.
-To support this a cacert.pem file can be placed at the base of the OpenC3 5 project that includes any certificates needed by your organization. **Note**: If you set the path to the ssl file in the `SSL_CERT_FILE` environment variables the openc3 setup script will copy it and place it for the docker container to load.
+The COSMOS containers are designed to work and be built in the presence of an SSL Decryption device.
+To support this a cacert.pem file can be placed at the base of the COSMOS 5 project that includes any certificates needed by your organization. **Note**: If you set the path to the ssl file in the `SSL_CERT_FILE` environment variables the openc3 setup script will copy it and place it for the docker container to load.

 <div class="note warning">
   <h5>SSL Issues</h5>